frame-154.webp

 3dsense Media School (3dsense): On LinkedIn, you mentioned working on the animated sails pipeline for Skull and Bones.
 Can you elaborate on your role and the pipeline process?

-Barry Lim (BL): Skull and Bones is a multiplayer pirate open-world game set during the Golden Age of Piracy.
-Ships and naval combat are at the heart of the gameplay.
+Barry Lim (BL): Skull and Bones is a multiplayer open-world AAA game set during the Golden Age of Piracy.
+Ships and naval combat are at the heart of the game design.

 When I joined Ubisoft Singapore, my team focused on creating efficient workflows for sail animations.
-Traditional cloth animation methods—using either engine physics or hand-keyed animation—were computationally costly.
+Traditional cloth animation methods using either game engine physics or hand-keyed animation were computationally costly.
 We adopted a bone-based deformation system leveraging machine learning and a process called SSDR.

 Using Houdini, we generated sail simulations with Vellum and applied template animations to different sails.
 The data was then processed through SSDR, skinned in 3ds Max, and finalized in Motion Builder.
-This optimized pipeline reduced the animation process from weeks to days.
+This optimized game development process reduced the animation workflow from weeks to days.

-TL;DR: Houdini Vellum for simulations, 3ds Max for rigging, and Motion Builder for animations.
+TL;DR: Houdini Vellum for simulations, 3ds Max for rigging, and Motion Builder for animations, an example of cutting-edge graphics technology at work.

 A Cohesive Team Culture